School of Earth, Energy and Environmental Sciences

 Audrey also hosts a series of co-curricular educational programs that allow undergraduates, graduate students, and postdocs the chance to gain practical experiences and knowledge.
-These include a peer-taught Skillshare series, a faculty-led Pro-Seminar series, and a variety of workshops throughout the year.
+These include a peer-taught Skillshare series, a faculty-led Pro-Seminar series, a Conversations with Alumni series, and a variety of workshops throughout the year.

 Ph.D.
 Student in Energy Resources Engineering

 Current Research and Scholarly InterestsNumerical simulation of the fully coupled fluid flow and geomechanical deformation in fractured reservoirs using the method of augmented Lagrangian and discrete fracture model

 BioDavid Zhen Yin is the Research Scientist at Stanford Center for Earth Resources Forecasting.
 He develops data scientific approaches for prediction, uncertainty quantification and decision making in earth resources exploration and developments (including critical minerals, groundwater, and oil and gas).

 David developed broad experiences in working with complex projects involving the academia and industry as well as broad knowledge about the fields.
 His research delivered several key technologies that have been transferred as in-house technologies in Chevron, Equinor, and KoBold.
 His research developments have been implemented to a broad spectrum of subjects, from Antarctica bed topography modeling, to critical mineral explorations in Canada/China/US, to North Sea and Gulf of Mexico projects.